Skip to main content

 If your plan gets audited by CMS, there's a good chance ODAG will be part of it.
 Organization Determinations, Appeals, and Grievances is one of the most frequently audited protocols, and for good reason: it covers the core of how your plan handles member requests for services, appeals of denied requests, and grievances about care or service quality.

-The ODAG protocol requires up to six separate universe tables, each capturing a different stage of the member rights process.
+The ODAG protocol has five active universe tables, each capturing a different stage of the member rights process.
 Getting any one of them wrong can trigger an IDS finding or an audit condition.
+(A sixth table, AIP, covered Dual SNP benefit reductions but has been deprecated by CMS and is no longer collected.)

 This guide walks through each table: what it captures, the fields that matter most, and the mistakes we see most often when validating files.